China is Exporting its Surveillance Technology and Repressive Ideology

 Now that China is collaborating with other authoritarian, Communist governments across the globe to build large-scale surveillance systems, there is a reason to fear a wide-scale new reality of repression of free speech and privacy in the world.
 In his research, Pr.
 Steven Feldman from Boise State University’s School of Public Service found that China is exporting AI-equipped surveillance technology to at least 54 “countries around the world with government types ranging from closed authoritarian to flawed democracies”.
-Through this action, China not only is able to better spread its unique brand of data-driven authoritarian governance, but it also makes these countries more vulnerable to cyber attacks by China.
-If Chinese companies are the ones installing the cameras and technology capturing the video, it is possible for them to build them with the ability to watch footage from China or to spy on foreign adversaries.

-Growth in China’s political relationships with the countries where it is installing these technologies is already apparent.
+Growth in China’s political and economic relationships with the countries where it is installing these technologies is already apparent.
 An example of this is present in Uruguay, where China donated over 2,000 surveillance cameras to be used to control its borders between Argentina and Brazil.
 This donation strengthened their ties as Uruguay and China established a Strategic Partnership in October 2016, and signed a Memorandum of Understanding in August 2018 for Uruguay to join China’s Belt and Road Initiative, despite their great geographical distance.
 This relationship is peculiar, given the inherent tension between China’s repressive Communist government and Uruguay’s representative democracy.
 In fact, Uruguay is the most democratic and free country in Latin America, and eighth-freest in the world according to Freedom House’s Freedom in the World 2019 map.
-Thus, the relationship must be one of mutual benefit.
+It can be assumed that the relationship must be one of mutual benefit.
 Uruguay is getting free surveillance cameras out of the deal, but what are China’s motivations if not to have political influence and spread their ideology?

 Like Uruguay, Zimbabwe also signed a deal with China to bring facial recognition and advanced surveillance technology to their country, as well as joining their Belt and Road Initiative.
 Unlike Uruguay, Zimbabwe is classified as “not free” by Freedom House and has a history of authoritarianism and human rights violations.
 Despite this, the former President of Zimbabwe, Robert Mugabe was awarded the Confucious Peace Prize in 2015; China’s equivalent of the Nobel Peace Prize.
 Zimbabwe’s closer relationship to China paired with their new technological innovations will have great potential to be influenced by this pattern of human rights abuses.
 It is now possible for Zimbabwe, and other countries in deals with the Chinese, to adopt what they want from their new authoritarian partner: to replicate China in their social credit system or use surveillance footage to monitor political dissidents like Ecuador.